gvwilson/sdxjs/es/file-backup/index.md

 un better approach is to use un [% i "mock objeto!for testing" "unit test!using mock objeto" %][% g mock_object %]mock objeto[% /g %][% /i %]
-En lugar de  de the real archivosystem. un mock objeto has the sameinterfaz como the function, objeto, class, or librería that it replaces, but is designed to be used solely for testing.
+En lugar de  de the real archivosystem. un mock objeto has the sameinterfaz como the función, objeto, class, o librería that it replaces, but is designed to be used solely for testing.
-Node's [`mock-fs`][node-mock-fs] librería provee the same functions como the `fs` librería, but stores everything en memoria
+Node's [`mock-fs`][node-mock-fs] librería provee the same functions como the `fs` librería, but stores todo en memoria
 ([% f archivo-backup-mock-fs %]).
 This prevents our tests desde accidentally disturbing the archivosystem, y también makes tests much faster
-(since en-memoria operations are thousands de tiempos faster than operations that touch the disk).
+(since en-memoria operaciones are thousands de tiempos faster than operaciones that touch the disk).

 [% figure slug="archivo-backup-mock-fs" img="figures/mock-fs.svg" alt="Mock archivosystem" caption="Using un mock archivosystem to simplify testing." %]